MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/webservices/walkthrough-authenticate-web-services-using-oauth.md

 More and more companies adopt Microsoft 365 and integrate [!INCLUDE[prod_short](../developer/includes/prod_short.md)] with Microsoft 365 to obtain single sign-on.
 As this occurs, it also becomes important that customers can authenticate to [!INCLUDE[prod_short](../developer/includes/prod_short.md)] web services by using their universal credentials – the Microsoft 365 user name and password.
 OAuth is the web service authorization protocol that makes this possible.

 This article covered how to configure [!INCLUDE[prod_short](../developer/includes/prod_short.md)] web services for OAuth authorization.
 It also demonstrated how to create a simple .NET console application that connects to these web services.
 It is also possible to create other types of applications that authenticate using OAuth, such as modern Windows 10 apps, iOS apps, and Android apps.
-The Microsoft Azure Active Directory team has released libraries for all these platforms.
+The Microsoft Microsoft Entra ID team has released libraries for all these platforms.
 See the following resources:

 https://github.com/azureadsamples/nativeclient-windowsstore